-The types of premises liability accidents caused may be from uneven sidewalks and steps, inadequate hand and guard rails on stairways, objects in pathways, icy parking lots, falling debris, animal attacks, poor lighting, inadequate security and more.
+The types of premises liability accidents caused may be from uneven sidewalks and steps, inadequate hand and guard rails on stairways, objects in pathways, icy parking lots, falling debris, animal attacks, poor lighting, inadequate security, attractive nuisances, and more.

 Personal Injury on Someone Else’s Property

 - Call 911 if you’re severely injured and may require emergency medical services.

 - Whether your injuries appear serious or not, you should seek medical evaluation and treatment immediately.
 In certain accidents, injuries may take weeks or even months for symptoms to become apparent.
 If you have any intention of seeking monetary damages from a property owner, it’s imperative that the incident and injuries be documented by a medical professional.

 - Do not make statements to witnesses, the property owner or managers that may later be used as evidence to hold you accountable for the accident.
 Try to keep small talk to a minimum, actually.
 This will do nothing but help you in the long run.

 - As much as you are able, collect witness’ contact information who saw what happened or can describe the conditions that caused your accident.